-- (a) Except as otherwise provided in the terms of the trust, this [Code] governs the duties and powers of a trustee, relations among trustees, and the rights and interests of a beneficiary. - (b) The terms of a trust prevail over any provision of this [Code] except: - (1) the requirements for creating a trust; - (2) the duty of a trustee to act in good faith and in accordance with the purposes of the trust; - (3) the requirement that a trust and its terms be for the benefit of its beneficiaries, and that the trust have a purpose that is lawful, not contrary to public policy, and possible to achieve; - (4) the power of the court to modify or terminate a trust under Sections 410 through 416; - (5) the effect of a spendthrift provision and the rights of certain creditors and assignees to reach a trust as provided in [Article] 5; - (6) the power of the court under Section 702 to require, dispense with, or modify or terminate a bond;
+(a) Except as otherwise provided in the terms of the trust, this [Code] governs the duties and powers of a trustee, relations among trustees, and the rights and interests of a beneficiary.

+(b) The terms of a trust prevail over any provision of this [Code] except:

+(1) the requirements for creating a trust;

+(2) [subject to [Uniform Directed Trust Act Sections 9, 11, and 12],] the duty of a trustee to act in good faith and in accordance with the terms and purposes of the trust and the interests of the beneficiaries;

+(3) the requirement that a trust and its terms be for the benefit of its beneficiaries, and that the trust have a purpose that is lawful, not contrary to public policy, and possible to achieve;

+(4) the power of the court to modify or terminate a trust under Sections 410 through 416;

+(5) the effect of a spendthrift provision and the rights of certain creditors and assignees to reach a trust as provided in [Article] 5;

+(6) the power of the court under Section 702 to require, dispense with, or modify or terminate a bond;

-- (7) the power of the court under Section 708(b) to adjust a trustee's compensation specified in the terms of the trust which is unreasonably low or high; - (8) the duty under Section 813(b)(2) and (3) to notify qualified beneficiaries of an irrevocable trust who have attained 25 years of age of the existence of the trust, of the identity of the trustee, and of their right to request trustee's reports; - (9) the duty under Section 813(a) to respond to the request of a beneficiary of an irrevocable trust for trustee's reports and other information reasonably related to the administration of a trust; - (10) the effect of an exculpatory term under Section 1008; - (11) the rights under Sections 1010 through 1013 of a person other than a trustee or beneficiary; - (12) periods of limitation for commencing a judicial proceeding; [and] - (13) the power of the court to take such action and exercise such jurisdiction as may be necessary in the interests of justice [; and - (14) the subject-matter jurisdiction of the court and venue for commencing a proceeding as provided in Sections 203 and 204].
+(7) the power of the court under Section 708(b) to adjust a trustee's compensation specified in the terms of the trust which is unreasonably low or high;

+[(8) the duty under Section 813(b)(2) and (3) to notify qualified beneficiaries of an irrevocable trust who have attained 25 years of age of the existence of the trust, of the identity of the trustee, and of their right to request trustee's reports;]

+[(9) the duty under Section 813(a) to respond to the request of a [qualified]

+beneficiary of an irrevocable trust for trustee's reports and other information reasonably related to the administration of a trust;]

+(10) the effect of an exculpatory term under Section 1008;

+(11) the rights under Sections 1010 through 1013 of a person other than a trustee or beneficiary;

+(12) periods of limitation for commencing a judicial proceeding; [and]

+(13) the power of the court to take such action and exercise such jurisdiction as may be necessary in the interests of justice [; and proceeding as provided in Sections 203 and 204].

+(14) the subject-matter jurisdiction of the court and venue for commencing a

+Legislative Note: A state that has enacted the Uniform Directed Trust Act should add the introductory phrase "subject to [Uniform Directed Trust Act Sections 9, 11, and 12]" at the beginning of subsection (b)(2), for the reasons given in the 2018 Amendment to the comment below.